 - A short description (2-3 lines) of your company

-- An official Logo of your company in any of the available web-compatible graphic formats, for inclusion in the members section of our website
+- An official logo of your company in any of the available web-compatible graphic formats, for inclusion in the members section of our website

 - The duly signed Accession Letter completed on your company’s letterhead

-Applying for accession as an individual
+Applying for membership as an individual

 - Your full CV and/or biography

 - A short description of your current professional activity and/or a profile/presentation of the company of your current employment (if applicable)